 The student must indicate the term for which he/she is seeking reinstatement of aid, and the reason/s the student initially failed to make satisfactory academic progress.
-Appropriate documentation of the circumstances necessitating the appeal is required in most cases.
+Appropriate documentation of the circumstance(s) associated with the appeal is required in most cases.

-If an appeal is approved, the student is placed on a probationary or term-by-term status to give the student an opportunity to reestablish eligibility for aid while continuing to receive assistance.
+All appeals are reviewed by a committee made up of Financial Aid staff and other College personnel.
+If the appeal is approved by the Appeal Committee, the student is placed on a probationary or term-by-term status to give the student an opportunity to reestablish eligibility for aid while continuing to receive assistance.
 The student is required to pass all courses attempted during the probationary period with a 2.0 GPA or better.
 Failure to do so will result in the loss of aid for subsequent terms.